Praneet-Prabhanjan/Whole_Exome-Sequencing/README.md

 Here I describe one of the benchmarked WES pipelines, which starts and performs from a basic standard high-quality checking of raw data to complex findings and insights of the entire variants.
 I further describe entire open-source tools, techniques, algorithms, and software used during each step.

 **Among the steps**
-Quality check
-Alignment
-Recalibration
-Variant calling
-Variant annotation.
+Quality check, Alignment, Recalibration, Variant calling, and Variant annotation.

 **Softwares**
-Fastp / FastQC
+Fastp / FastQC, Bowtie, Samtools, Varscan, BCFtools, and VCFtools.
-Bowtie
-Samtools
-Varscan
-BCFtools
-VCFtools